panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-10-23-PMC/2019-10-23-PMC_Summary.md

 that MS2.1 will be ready, however further work will take place until the end of the year to enhance it.
 No one else raised concerns to achieve the planned deliverables/milestones.

-    * Jordi also reminded of the missing raw data for the Internal Financial Report (STFC) and missing replies from Questionnaires (WP2, WP4, WP6, WP8, ESRF, ILL, XFEL, ESS, CERIC and ELI).
+    * Jordi talked about issue [45](https://github.com/panosc-eu/panosc/issues/45) : we are missing raw data for the Internal Financial Report (STFC) and missing replies from Questionnaires (WP2, WP4, WP6, WP8, ESRF, ILL, XFEL, ESS, CERIC and ELI).

     * Jordi requested again support dealing with the issue [41](https://github.com/panosc-eu/panosc/issues/41), as we do not have concrete KPIs to measure progress.
 Jordi clarified that ideally we would select some KPIs (this is TO DO) and then track their values at 5 points in time (Just before PaNOSC, each subsequent year of execution and project completion).

-    *Then Jordi summarised the work done on the concrete collaboration between ExPaNDS and PaNOSC (issue 46)[https://github.com/panosc-eu/panosc/issues/46]
+    * Then Jordi summarised the work done on the concrete collaboration between ExPaNDS and PaNOSC ([issue 46](https://github.com/panosc-eu/panosc/issues/46))
       * PaNOSC and ExPaNDS work together within their WP2 (Data Policy) in order to establish FAIR best practices and practical guide about what to consider for FAIRness and how could it be implemented at photon and neutron sources.
 It was suggested that Brian Matthews (ExPaNDS could work with WP2 PaNOSC staff)
       * If either ExPaNDS or PaNOSC organise Jupyter Notebook workshops/conferences we should plan these events together, to ensure maximum participation and transfer of knowledge.
         *Andy then pointed out that this should be done not only with ExPaNDS but also with the other cluster projects.
 Hans pointed out that a